How L&I Uses IMEs to Fight Workers' Compensation Claim

 L&I Orders An Independent Medical Examination (IME) For Two Reasons:

 - It needs more information to decide whether or not to accept or deny a claim

-The IME process is used to gather information, and it may not result in a claim denial.
+An Independent Medical Examination is used to gather information, and it may not result in claim denial.
 But when it’s used to fight a workers’ comp claim, it’s designed to prepare and support a permanent claim denial.

-If you receive a letter that looks like this, it means L&I has decided to send you in for an Independent Medical Examination (IME).
+If you receive a letter that looks like the sample below, it means that L&I has decided to send you in for an Independent Medical Examination (IME).